Spring Campaign (1849): Fights along the western border

 These troops were pursued by Colonel Ernő Poeltenberg with the VII Corps.
 During May, the Hungarian troops stationed at Győr and on the Rába line fought some small-scale battles with the K.u.K. troops stationed on the right bank of the Danube.
-Poeltenberg’s VII Corps of 7632 foot and 1411 mounted soldiers, despite of being sporadically supported by the 9000 soldiers of the garrison of Komárom (called the VIII Corps), were hugely outnumbered by the Austrian armies gathered around Pozsony, which had 75 633 personnel, with 54 443 combat-ready soldiers and 237 cannons.
+Poeltenberg’s VII Corps of 7632 foot and 1411 mounted soldiers, despite being sporadically supported by the 9000 soldiers of the garrison of Komárom (called the VIII Corps), were hugely outnumbered by the Austrian armies gathered around Pozsony, which had 75 633 personnel, with 54 443 combat-ready soldiers and 237 cannons.
 Despite their significant numerical disadvantage, in the fights that occurred during the next month between the two sides, the VII Corps was able to hold its positions, and even initiate successful attacks.
 On 5 May, VII Corps chased the Imperial forces from Enese, as well as the imperial cavalry units that had come to their aid.
 On 9 May, however, Poeltenberg, on reconnaissance towards Moson, retreated from the overwhelming force of the enemy.
 On 11 May, Austrian troops led by General Franz Wyss consisting of 6 cavalry companies, 3 infantry battalions, 6 guns, and 2 Congreve rocket launchers (around 2500 men) were repulsed by Poeltenberg's 7 hussar companies, 1-2 infantry companies and 9-11 cannons (in total around 900-1000 men) in the Battle of Lesvár, as were the imperial troops attacking the Csallóköz.
 Austrian attacks continued in the following days, but the Hungarians repulsed them.
 On 19 May the imperial troops drove the Hungarian outposts out of Öttevény, but the next day the Hungarians recaptured the settlement.
 From 24 May until 7 June, however, there were no more clashes between the two sides.